Social Security: How Work Affects Your Benefits

 What the SSA Considers Part of Your Income

-If you are working for someone else, the SSA counts your wages toward the $15,480 earning limit.
-Wages are counted when they are earned, not when they are paid.
-Earnings such as accumulated sick or vacation pay and bonuses are considered wages and counted when you earn them.
-If you are self-employed, SSA counts only your net earnings, and income counts when you receive it.
-They do not count other income such as:
+If you work for an employer, the SSA counts only your wages toward the earning limit.
+This income is counted when it's earned, not when it's paid.
+If you are self-employed, SSA counts only your net earnings.
+The SSA generally does not count other income, such as:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help